Seven-year-old Carter Cross Jr. wrapped his hand around the tie hugging his throat and tugged.

 Waves of news crews descended on Dallas to cover the ignominious death of the oil billionaire turned magnate of international business.
 His death dropped him precipitously from the Forbes list, bumping up friends and some rivals–which would have made John Peter grumble curses through quick puffs on one of his favorite Cuban cigars.

-Police found the elderly man’s body in a five-star hotel room on New Year’s Eve after an as-yet-unknown woman called 9-1-1 then split the scene of sexual adventure.
-Perhaps no one would have known had a tabloid reporter from The Dallas Post not been tipped off by cops and, in the commotion, snuck into the hotel and into the penthouse suite.
+Police found the elderly man’s body in a five-star hotel room on Christmas Eve after an as-yet-unknown woman called 9-1-1 then split the scene of sexual adventure.
+Perhaps no one would have known had a tabloid photographer from The Dallas Post not been tipped off and, in the commotion, snuck into the hotel and into the penthouse suite.
 And snapped a photo.
-And sold said photo to a national online gossip site.
+And sold said photo to a national online gossip site after publishing it.

 Now everyone knew.
 It was all anyone could talk about.